lithnet/access-manager-docs/docs/deploying_features/Setting-up-JIT-access.md

 `User (member of) -> Temporary dynamic group (member of) -> JIT group`

 If you are operating at this forest functional level, you must create an OU in your directory where AMS can create the dynamic group objects.
-From the [[JIT Access Page|Jit-Access-Page]], select your forest, click `Set Dynamic Group OU` button.
+From the [JIT Access Page](/app_pages/Jit-Access-Page), select your forest, click `Set Dynamic Group OU` button.
 Choose an OU in your directory.
 Once you have done that, use the `Delegate dynamic group permission` script to grant the AMS service account rights to create groups in this OU.

 <img src="../images/ui-page-jitaccess-jitmode.png" alt="!" width="1000px">